a-leut/chinese_checkers_ai_mcts/README.md

 ## About

-I chose to use a [Monte-Carlo Tree Search](http://mcts.ai/about/index.html) based agent with modifications for Chinese Checkers to encourage good lines of play.
-My approach was influenced by techniques from two AI papers.
+I chose to use a [Monte-Carlo Tree Search](http://mcts.ai/about/index.html) based agent with domain specific modifications for Chinese Checkers to encourage good lines of play.
+My approach was influenced by two artificial intelligence papers with similiar techniques.

 From Nijssen's paper, I took a selection function that is an extension of UCB1 with the addition of a progressive bias:

 ![alt text](http://i.imgur.com/aM78hN6.png "Logo Title Text 1")

 I also changed the tree expansion and simulation playout policy based Sturtevant’s experience.
 Instead of expanding every node that is reached during selection, a node will only be expanded if it has previously been reached a fixed number times and is a forward move across the board.
-During simulation, the program will only consider forward moves.
+During simulation the program will only consider forward moves.

 ## References